+The state of the world, marked $\omega$, is binary, with $1$ indicating ``good'' and $0$ ``bad''.
 The {\em likelihood} of the state of the world $\omega$ is the ratio $\frac{\Pr[\omega = 1]}{\Pr[\omega = 0]}$. {\em Herding} occurs when a player's optimal action does not depend on her type.
 A {\em cascade} occurs when the same herding behavior persists for all future players.
 An {\em up-cascade} is when the herding is to the $a=1$ action, while a {\em down-cascade} is when it is to the $a=0$ action.
 The type model has the {\em monotone likelihood ratio property (MLRP)} (see, e.g., \cite{Herrera2013}, \cite{Smith2012}), when inferences from a player's type on the state of the world are monotonically increasing with the type.

+A player's signal is binary, $0$ signalling a bad state of the world, and $1$, a good state of the world.
+The quality of the signal is the {\em a priori} probability that the signal matches $\omega$, the state of the world.
+It ranges from $\frac{1}{2}$, when the signal is uninformative about $\omega$, to $1$, when it unambiguously reveals it.
+The signal quality is privately known and individual to a player, and is independently drawn from a known quality distribution whose support is in $[\frac{1}{2},1]$.

 As we will show, we can roll together, for each player, the private quality of a signal in $[\frac{1}{2},1]$ and the private binary signal of $\omega$, into a new type in $[0, 1]$ that obeys MLRP.
 We will also demonstrate that the players' optimal behavior is crucially affected by the {\em range} of the quality distribution.
 We mark by $Q$ the maximal value in the quality distribution support, and by $R$ the minimal value. $Q = 1$ when there is non-zero probability for a type whose signal deterministically reveals the state of the world.
 This translates to an MLRP model with unbounded support, which, as usual in unbounded models (see \cite{Smith2012}), precludes herding (because a sufficiently-informed player's signal can overcome any prior, no matter how good or bad).